 I dunno what it is but I know that I squeezed her really hard that night and yesterday I gave her a cookie I shouldn’t have (the vet says she needs to lose 1 to 2 pounds).

-I nearly took the rest of the week off from posting but then I remembered that’s silly and that I have this Asian pear pie with apple and so many other good things to share with you.
+I nearly took the rest of the week off from posting but then I remembered that’s silly and that I have this Asian Pear Apple Pie and so many other good things to share with you.

 Last week I made another pie where I took little bits of apple and folded them around one another to make roses and it seriously took me like 3 hours but I didn’t really mind one bit because I just zoned out and thought about all sorts of stuff.

 I think I enjoy this process…building and assembling, building and assembling.
 I enjoy methodical, repetitive things, especially when they pertain to pie.

 I’ve been wanting to make a basket weave-ish kind of pie topping.
 I think I did it with this.
 It’s actually MUCH simpler than it looks because you basically just cut the pie crusts in smaller strips and then place them side-by-side like you would one singular strip.

 A big tip, put the sheet of pie crust on a cutting board and chill them for 10 minutes.
 This makes it easier to slice AND move around.